cameronhunter/alexa-annotations/README.md

   @Launch
   launch() {
-    return Response.say('Welcome to the example Echo skill!');
+    return Response.ask('Welcome to the example Echo skill!
+What would you like me to repeat?');
   }

   @Intent('echo')